-We are writing in response to the City Staff report recommending the repeal of Designation By-law No. 180-2024 (the "By-law") which is to be considered at the May 21, 2025 Committee Meeting (the "Staff Report").
-Our client strongly supports the repeal of the By-law and requests that the Committee endorse the recommendations contained in the Staff Report.
+We are writing in response to the recommendations of the Heritage Vaughan Committee respecting the repeal of Designation By-law No. 180-2024 for the Property (the "By-law").
+Our client strongly supports the repeal of the By-law and requests that the Committee and Council approve the recommendations contained in the Transmittal Report of the Heritage Vaughan Committee.
+We provided similar correspondence to the Heritage Vaughan Committee prior to its consideration of this matter on May 21, 2025.